-Bank of America Merrill Lynch’s financial gerontologist Cynthia Hutchins recommends that siblings talk first among themselves about how they'll share the caregiving role.
+Cynthia Hutchins, director of financial gerontology at Bank of America, recommends that siblings talk first among themselves about how they'll share the caregiving role.
 "You want to be sure that both your parents' and your own needs are considered.
 Sometimes it makes sense to cobble together a combination of in-home and outside care," she says, where siblings can at least share the costs, if not the hands-on responsibilities.

 Among the things to consider: Which medical treatments do you and your parents want to be used or avoided at the end of your lives?
 Who do you want to be your healthcare proxy if you are unable to communicate your wishes?
 You can use a healthcare power of attorney and a living will to document your choices.
 And begin thinking about how you want to pass on your legacy—financial and otherwise.

 Connect with an advisor and start a conversation about your goals.